-People in the hospital are often very sick and cannot fight off germs.
+- People in the hospital are often very sick and cannot fight off germs.

-The types of germs present in a hospital are often more dangerous and more resistant to treatment than those outside in the community.
+- The types of germs present in a hospital are often more dangerous and more resistant to treatment than those outside in the community.

-Pneumonia occurs more often in people who are using a respirator, which is a machine that helps them breathe.
+Pneumonia occurs more often in people who are using a ventilator, which is a machine that helps them breathe.

 Hospital-acquired pneumonia can also be spread by health care workers, who can pass germs from their hands, clothes, or instruments from one person to another.
 This is why hand-washing, wearing gowns, and using other safety measures is so important in the hospital.

 People can be more likely to get pneumonia while in the hospital if they:

 - Have had chest surgery or other major surgery

 - Have a weak immune system from cancer treatment, certain medicines, or severe wounds

 - Breathe saliva or food into their lungs as a result of not being fully alert or having swallowing problems (for example, after a stroke)

 - Are not mentally alert due to medicines or illness